timescale/timescaledb/README.md

 You compress your time-series data to reduce its size by more than 90%.
 This cuts storage costs and keeps your queries operating at lightning speed.

 When you enable compression, the data in your hypertable is compressed chunk by chunk.
 When the chunk is compressed, multiple records are grouped into a single row.
 The columns of this row hold an array-like structure that stores all the data.
 This means that instead of using lots of rows to store the data, it stores the same data in a single row.
 Because a single row takes up less disk space than many rows, it decreases the amount of disk space required, and can also speed up your queries.
+For example:

+- Compress a specific hypertable chunk manually:

+    ```sql
+    SELECT compress_chunk( '<chunk_name>');
+    ```

+- Create a policy to compress chunks that are older than seven days automatically:

+    ```sql
+    SELECT add_compression_policy('<hypertable_name>', INTERVAL '7 days');
+    ```

+See more:

 - [About compression](https://docs.timescale.com/use-timescale/latest/compression/)
 - [API reference](https://docs.timescale.com/api/latest/compression/)